 This fall 2018, WIE is hosting WIE Lead: Coffee and Cookies, a WIE program for faculty or alumnae to come to campus, meet informally with women students in engineering and share their experiences as women engineers.
 Our goal is to bring successful women in STEM to serve as role models to inspire and encourage current women students in engineering at the University of Illinois.

-WIE Lead: Coffee and Cookies will take place on Mondays from 3:00 pm to 4:00 pm at Engineering Hall room 106 B6.
+WIE Lead: Coffee and Cookies will take place from 3:00 pm to 4:00 pm at Engineering Hall room 106 B6.

 Fall 2018 Workshop Schedule & Guest Speakers

 - November 12: Kit Gordon